Things we may not know

 In a 2006 study in Obstetrics & Gynecology researchers, including Keith Eddleman, MD, of New York’s Mount Sinai School of Medicine, studied 3,000 women who were 10 to nearly 14 weeks pregnant and the amniocentesis-related miscarriage rate by 24 weeks of pregnancy was 0.06 percent, or about one in 1,600.
 The researchers note that that is lower than the rate of 0.5 percent, or about one in 200 pregnancies, from studies done in the 1970s, before current amniocentesis techniques were in place.

-Is a medical area that is constantly being researched and, although statistics show there is a higher percentage of miscarriage within the IVF field, there is also a higher percentage of multiple pregnancies and the miscarried baby is often a twin.
-Women who have repeatedly miscarried and go on to seek help to have a baby, can find after the procedure that they experience a threatened miscarriage, do miscarry or go into spontaneous early labour in the late second or early third trimester of the pregnancy – this is usually connected with fluctuating hormonal levels of progesterone that fails to ‘hold’ together the pregnancy.
+IVF is a medical area that is constantly being researched.
+Statistics show there is a higher percentage of miscarriage within the IVF field and a higher percentage of multiple pregnancies.
+The miscarried baby is often a twin.
+Women who have repeatedly miscarried and go on to seek help to have a baby, can find after the procedure that they miscarry again.
+They can experience a threatened miscarriage, miscarry or go into spontaneous early labour in the late second or early third trimester of the pregnancy – this is usually connected with fluctuating hormonal levels of progesterone that fails to ‘hold’ together the pregnancy.

 Birth control pills:

-Concerns that birth control pills still being taken immediately before pregnancy or unknowingly afterwards, causes a higher risk of miscarriage, have proved to be largely unfounded as despite years of this accident happening, there’s very little evidence that exposure to the hormones in birth control pills causes birth defects.
+Concerns that birth control pills still being taken immediately before pregnancy or unknowingly afterwards, causes a higher risk of miscarriage, have proved to be largely unfounded.
+Despite years of this accident happening, there’s very little evidence that exposure to the hormones in birth control pills causes birth defects.
 However, do stop taking the birth control pill immediately you learn that you’re pregnant.

 Recent larger and much better designed studies than the 1970’s ones which are now considered flawed, failed to find a connection between use and miscarriage and/or birth defects.
 If you are worried, the American College of Obstetricians and Gynaecologists advises sitting at least 18 inches away from your computer to minimize potential exposure.